Welcome to the Premier Website for Professional Business Analysis

 Expenses are center stage in daily operations, budgeting, planning, and preparing the Income statement report.
 Exhibit 2 is an example Income statement with significant expense categories including (1) Cost of goods sold, (2) Selling expenses, and (3) Administrative (overhead) expense.

-Expense Category Accounts
+What Are Expense Category Accounts?

-"Balance Sheet" Accounts and "Income Statement" Accounts
+Chart of Accounts: "Balance Sheet" Accounts and "Income Statement" Accounts

 Three Types of Balance Sheet Accounts